 While hepatitis A can normally be cured within a couple of months, people prefer prevention rather than cure.
 It is especially advised to have travel vaccinations if you are headed to the East of Turkey.
 Further information and assessment needs can be found at Lloyds Pharmacy Travel Vaccinations.

-Popular Holiday Destinations within Turkey
+Popular Holiday Destinations and Resorts within Turkey

 There are a number of holiday destinations within Turkey that play host to over 25 million visitors a year.